halex5000/ld-articles/stages of flag adoption/The Stages of Feature Flag Adoption.md

 }
 ```

-Another example might be expanding your targeting context to include device type details that you might use to target a specific physical device type with these same changes ("I want only MacOS devices to receive the updated database details"), or by extending the user context to include the users timezone, so you can roll a change out regionally.
+Another example might be expanding your targeting context to include device type details that you might use to target a specific physical device type with these same changes ("I want only MacOS devices to receive the updated database details"), or by extending the user context to include the user's timezone, so you can roll a change out regionally.

 ```javascript
 {